Special Challenges for Abused Women of Faith

 And then, on top of that, everything we’ve always depended on for strength and stability – our support system and our faith – gets shaken as well.

-I’ll be writing on many topics for abused women of faith in the future, but this post is an overview of five issues we commonly face:
+This post is an overview of five issues we commonly face:

 ~ Not being believed